 The National Park Service's Natural Sounds and Night Skies Division promotes the preservation of natural darkness within Southeast Utah's National Parks.

-The mission of Moab Dark Skies is to promote the appreciation and conservation of Moab’s unique and rare dark skies.
+To promote the appreciation and preservation of Moab’s unique and rare dark skies.

 The Goals of Moab Dark Skies are to:

-- Maintain and preserve the dark skies in the Moab region.
+- To maintain and preserve the dark skies in the Moab region.

-- Encourage night sky friendly for municipal, business, and private use.
+- To encourage night sky friendly for municipal, business, and private use.

-- Increase public awareness of the unique resource in Moab’s dark skies.
+- To increase public awareness of the unique resource in Moab’s dark skies.

-- Provide dark sky educational opportunities and events for the community.
+- To provide dark sky educational opportunities and events for the community.

-- Promote the economic benefits of astrotourism in the local economy.
+- To promote the economic benefits of astrotourism in the local economy.

 Watch this video on the Colorado Plateau Dark Sky Cooperative.